-Smart cyber How AI can help manage cyber risk

-Managing cyber risk with smart cyber In the digital age, artificial intelligence technologies are starting to have the same kind of game-changing impact that factories and assembly lines had on manufacturing at the dawn of the industrial age-dramatically improving efficiency and enabling new products, services, and business models that simply weren't possible before.
-Driven by internal and external pressures to continuously evolve and mature their capabilities for mitigating and minimizing cyber risk, organizations are actively exploring new technologies and improvement opportunities wherever possible.
+Managing cyber risk with smart cyber

+In the digital age, artificial intelligence are starting to have the same kind of game-changing impact that factories and assembly lines had on manufacturing at the dawn of the industrial age - dramatically improving efficiency and enabling new products, services, and business models that simply weren't possible before.

+Driven by internal and external pressures to continuously evolve and mature their capabilities for mitigating and minimising cyber risk, organisations are actively exploring new technologies and improvement opportunities wherever possible.

 Artificial intelligence (AI) is a hot topic in the boardroom and at the watercooler, pushing innovation to new heights in many business areas.
-Advancements in AI technologies, processing capabilities, and data availability are enabling computer systems to perform tasks that once required human intelligence to execute.
+Advancements in technologies, processing capabilities, and data availability are enabling computer systems to perform tasks that once required human intelligence to execute.
 Examples of these include machine learning, natural language processing, speech recognition, computer vision, image comprehension, and robotics.

-In cyber, AI technologies can improve threat intelligence, prediction, and protection.
-It can also enable faster attack detection and response, while reducing the need for human cybersecurity experts specialists who are in critically short supply these days.
-AI can learn from security analysts and improve its performance over time, leading to time savings and better decisions.
+In cyber security, AI can improve threat intelligence, prediction and protection.
+It can also enable faster attack detection and response, while reducing the need for human cyber security experts-specialists who are in critically short supply these days.1 Al can learn from security analysts and improve its performance over time, leading to time savings and better decisions.
 These "smart cyber" capabilities are urgently needed as cyber attacks continue to grow in volume and sophistication.

-Analytics and big data are a key enabler for AI, making it possible to process and analyze vast quantities of data-with parsing, filtering, and visualization done in near real-time.
-The adoption of advanced analytics is also a critical step toward becoming an insight-driven organization.
-This report describes how you can use AI technologies to improve your cybersecurity capabilities and manage cyber risk more efficiently and effectively.
-A perfect storm for cyber risk Cybersecurity is one of the biggest challenges of the digital age.
+Analytics and big data are a key enabler for AI, making it possible to process and analyse vast quantities of data - with parsing, filtering, and visualisation done in near real-time.
+The adoption of advanced analytics is also a critical step toward becoming an insight-driven organisation.

+This report describes how you can use Al to improve your cyber security capabilities and manage cyber risk more efficiently and effectively.

+Smart cyber | A perfect storm for cyber risk

+A perfect storm for cyber risk

+Cyber security is one of the biggest challenges of the digital age.
 And it keeps getting bigger.

 The cyber threat landscape is growing exponentially.
-Insider threats are learning to evade signature-based systems, and bad actors are using AI to avoid detection by learning the most common detection rules.
-The size and complexity of this growing challenge is overwhelming cybersecurity teams, while the qualified cybersecurity talent necessary to successfully fight back is increasingly expensive and hard to find.
-With all these forces combined, a perfect storm is forming-but organizations can employ emerging technologies to help them weather the worst.
+Insider threats actors are learning to evade signature-based systems, and bad actors are using AI to avoid detection by learning the most common detection rules.

+The size and complexity of this growing challenge is overwhelming cyber security teams, while the qualified cyber security talent necessary to successfully fight back is increasingly expensive and hard to find.

+With all these forces combined, a perfect storm is forming-but organisations can employ emerging technologies to help them weather the worst.

-Smart cyber technologies span a broad spectrum, from basic rules-based automation that mimics human action to predictive artificial intelligence that mimics or even surpasses human intelligence and judgment.
+Smart cyber technologies span a broad spectrum, from basic rules-based automation that mimics human action to artificial intelligence that mimics or even surpasses human intelligence and judgment.
 (Figure 01).

 Figure 01: The spectrum of smart cyber technologies